 I have a Bachelor of Science (BS) and Master’s Degree (MS) in the Earth Sciences.
 I started my career with a strong interest in the intersection of Land Use and our fragile coast line.
-I worked with the US Geological Survey in the Marine Division.
+I spent 4 years with the US Geological Survey working in the Marine Division.
 Although this work was interesting, I was drawn to the world of Land Use and Planning.
 I worked in County government from 1984 to 1995 (Santa Cruz and Ventura Counties) where I learned a great deal about Land Use, Zoning, General Plans, CEQA and what it means to have good communication between local government and the community.
 My years in County government gave me a solid base and understanding of how local government works, both at the staff level and as a resource for the community.

 My husband Brooks and I have lived in Napa for 28 years and we raised our children here.
 In 2002 I started my own small business as a Land Use Planner.
 I am currently in first term representing District 2 on Napa City Council.
 I also serve on LAFCO, Napa Flood Control District, Public Financing Authority and Marin Clean Energy boards.
 I have served on many other volunteer boards and non-profit organizations in Napa, which has given me insight into both the challenges we face and the depth and commitment of our community.
 A few examples are: Napa County General Plan Steering Committee, Napa Valley Economic Development Corporation, and Leadership Napa Valley.
 I firmly believe that Napa has the tools and expertise to build wonderful community and overcome obstacles along the way.